JoseMVergara/SPIN/README.md

     git clone https://github.com/JoseMVergara/SPIN.git

 For a correct functioning of the tool it is necessary to have anaconda installed in our computer.
-Please visit the site and follow the installation instructions according to your operating system (If you already have Anaconda installed please ignore this step).
+Please visit the site and follow the installation instructions according to your operating system.
+For Windows user's is highly recommended to use Windows Subsystem for Linux - WSL (If you already have Anaconda installed please ignore this step).

     https://docs.anaconda.com/anaconda/install/